Frequently Asked Questions (FAQs)

 What type of funding is available through the foundation?

-We have a ‘totality of assets’ approach, meaning we leverage the full power of the foundation’s financial and non-financial assets for impact.
 There are two types of funding opportunities: grants and program-related investments (PRIs).
-Both grant and PRI proposals must align with our interconnected goals of racial justice, economic justice, and/or environmental justice (REEJ).
+Both grant and PRI proposals must align with our interconnected goals of racial, economic, and/or environmental justice (REEJ).
+Proposals that align and intersect with REEJ and our place-based initiatives, which include the U.S. South, are also encouraged.

 What kind of work does the Foundation support to advance racial justice?